owenhu99/palyglot/deliverable-1/planning.md

 #### Q2: Who are your target users?

   > Short (1 - 2 min' read max)
- * People learning new languages
+ * People learning new languages, such as:
     * A first year university students taking an introductory language course
     * An adult in their 30’s learning a new language as a hobby
  * An immigrant senior citizen living in the west wanting to connect with people from his home country